eventnetusa/eventnet/src/_vip/2021-events.md

   whole kit and caboodle \*
 content_section:
   - text_block_markdown: >-
-      Events are back and they’re asking for your brand’s participation\!
+      Events are back – fairs, festivals, air shows, food & wine, etc.… and they’re asking for your brand’s participation\!

-      As a leading experiential marketing agency with 10k+ activations under our belt, events and cities are coming to us with summer and fall opportunities.
+      As a veteran experiential marketing agency with 10k+ activations under our belt, event promoters, venues and cities are coming to us with their summer and fall opportunities.

       **See below sample list of scheduled in-person events and cities accepting